 Valle de Guadalupe, the Tuscany of Mexico

 Located in Northern Baja California, a pleasant 90-minute drive south of San Diego, you’ll find the Valle de Guadalupe, Mexico’s principal wine region.
-One of five grape-growing coastal highland valleys surrounding the Pacific port town of Ensenada, Valle de Guadalupe plays home to over 150 wineries producing world-class handcrafted wines.
+One of five grape-growing coastal highland valleys surrounding the Pacific port town of Ensenada, Valle de Guadalupe plays home to nearly 200 wineries producing world-class handcrafted wines.

 Coined “the Tuscany of Mexico,” the Guadalupe Valley is well known for its boutique artisan wineries, farm-to-table campestre-style restaurants, and romantic bed-and-breakfast accommodations.
 But don’t be fooled by comparisons to Napa Valley—the Valle’s artisan wine and culinary movements feature a rustic charm forged from the rugged surrounding desert landscape for which Baja California is best known.
 As there are only a few paved roads, you’ll spend most of your time exploring the Valley via a patchwork quilt of unmarked and bumpy dirt roads.
 After all, the Valle is an agricultural zone, so you shouldn’t be surprised when a herd of grazing goats strays across the road, or you are slowed to a snail’s pace by a farm tractor making its way between vineyards.